ManApart/quest-command/notes.md

 Validation tools that:
 - Check for duplicate names (across items and activators)
 - Check all targets reference valid events etc (triggers and trigger events)

+Rename command should preserve capital letters, but can't since we always downcase